 The FreeCAD Grant Program

-The FreeCAD Grant Program aims to foster rapid development of FreeCAD and its ecosystem by hiring developers and non-programming contributors to work on specific projects.
-Their work is funded by the community, grants are issued by the FreeCAD Project Association that collects donations.
-The FPA has reserved 50,000 EUR for the program in 2024.
+The FreeCAD Grant Program aims to foster rapid development of FreeCAD and its ecosystem by giving small grants to developers and non-programming contributors to work on specific individual projects.
+Their work is funded by the community: grants are issued by the FreeCAD Project Association, which collects donations.
+The FPA has reserved 80,000 EUR for the program in 2025.

 For details on program rules, please refer to the complete rulebook.